mgoltzsche/image-registry-operator/README.md

 # Kubernetes cluster requirements

 * LoadBalancer support
-* Registry host names must resolve on the nodes - see DNS section below.
+* LoadBalancer `Service` names must resolve on the nodes - see DNS section below.
 * optional: [cert-manager](https://cert-manager.io/) should be installed if a self-signed TLS certificate is not sufficient.